Betsy

 It was not a new idea to build units at Randwick as revealed by Chris Barrett in the Sydney Morning Herald this week, but it might be more palatable in 2026.

-The initial push for such a development was around 15 years when the Queen Elizabeth II Stand was redeveloped and was rejected because it was on crown land.
+The initial push for such a development was around 15 years ago when the Queen Elizabeth II Stand was redeveloped, and was rejected because it was on crown land.

-The house crisis saw the Rosehill sale furore, a $5 billion deal which was eventually voted down by members.
+The housing crisis saw the Rosehill sale furore, a $5 billion deal, eventually voted down by members.

 Randwick might be an even better deal for racing and, more importantly, a great one for the NSW Government.

-The club would lose much by building the units and would get a financial windfall.
+The club wouldn’t lose much by building the units and would get a financial windfall.

 The development would also see a power substation be built at Randwick, probably in the back corner, near the Doncaster start.

-It is desperately needed to service the stressed power grid surrounding suburbs and would increase the ability of the club to have different hospitality areas for big race days.
+It is desperately needed to service the stressed power grid of the surrounding suburbs and would increase the ability of the club to have different hospitality areas for big race days.

 There are benefits for every level of government, the local community and the club if it gets the go-ahead.